Guillaume is a contemporary artist and goldsmith who lives and works between Dublin, Ireland and Montpellier, France.

 Like many of us, Guillaume is occupied with his daily life but takes the time to think about questions which are possibly left in oblivion.
 He tries to answer some of these questions through his work.

 The same geometric shape which is an unperfected round or circle is displayed or often represented in his art work.
-He uses various mediums like photography, drawing or installation.
+He uses various mediums like photography, drawing, metals or installation.

 When Guillaume speaks about his work he is neither in front or behind the camera, but directly inside the mechanism.